Research in lithium-ion batteries: Lithium nickel manganese cobalt oxide

-In 1998, a team from Argonne National Laboratory reported on the discovery of lithium rich NMC cathodes., These high capacity high voltage materials consist of nanodomains of the two structurally similar but different materials.
-On first charge, noted by its long plateau around 4.5V (vs Li), the activation step creates a structure that gradually equilibrates to a more stable materials by cation re-positioning from high energy points to lower energy points in the lattice.
-The intellectual property surrounding these materials has been licensed to several manufacturers including BASF, General Motors for the Chevrolet Volt and Chevrolet Bolt, and Toda.
+In 1998, a team from Argonne National Laboratory reported on the discovery of lithium rich NMC cathodes., These high-capacity high-voltage materials consist of nanodomains of the two structurally similar but different materials.
+On first charge, noted by its long plateau around 4.5 V (vs Li), the activation step creates a structure that gradually equilibrates to a more stable materials by cation re-positioning from high-energy points to lower-energy points in the lattice.
+The intellectual property surrounding these materials has been licensed to several manufacturers, including BASF, General Motors for the Chevrolet Volt and Chevrolet Bolt, and Toda.
 The mechanism for the high capacity and the gradual voltage fade has been extensively examined.
-It is generally believed the high voltage activation step induces various cation defects that on cycling equilibrate through the lithium-layer sites to a lower energy state that exhibits a lower cell voltage but with a similar capacity,.
+It is generally believed the high-voltage activation step induces various cation defects that on cycling equilibrate through the lithium-layer sites to a lower energy state that exhibits a lower cell voltage but with a similar capacity,.